 Registration, Fee and Payment Information

-Is your child coming back to in-person learning?
+Is your child coming back to in-person learning for the 2021-2022 school year?
 Need after school care?
-Be sure to register for the Learning Tree After-school Enrichment Program.
+Be sure to register for the Learning Tree After-school Enrichment Program beginning June 1, 2021 .

 Parents and families with children returning to in-person instruction can register for Learning Tree by clicking on the Kids Care Center Parent Portal listed below.
-Tuition is $235 a month for elementary and $75 for middle school students.
+Tuition is $250 a month for elementary and $175 for middle school students.
 There is a $30 non refundable registration fee per child.
 Space is limited.
 The hours of operation are from school release to 6:30 pm.
 Reduced tuition available for families meeting the criteria.
-For reduced rate inquiries, please contact Carrie Rios at firstname.lastname@example.org.
-Registration for the 2020-2021 ends in mid April 2020.
+Registration for the 2021-2022 ends in mid April 2022.
+For reduced rate inquiries, please contact Carrie Rios at email@example.com.

 21st Century Community Learning Centers-Texas After School Centers on Education (ACE):